 Note that in this equation the radial coordinate is represented by $r$.
 The rows of Fig.~\ref{h_r_chi_rmax} correspond to the two different values for the exponent of the specific angular momentum ansatz (namely $0$ and $0.75$) while the columns indicate different values of the spin parameter $a$ ($-0.9$, $0$, and $0.9$, from left to right).
-In each plot, the dotted, dashed and solid (horizontal) grey lines join models with the same value of the magnetisation parameter at the centre of the disc $\beta_{\mathrm{m,c}}$ (respectively, $10^2$, $1$ and $10^{-2}$) and the solid and dashed (vertical) lines join models with the same kind of $\chi_{\mathrm{m}}$ distribution.
+In each plot, the dotted, dashed and solid (horizontal) grey lines join models with the same value of the magnetization parameter at the center of the disk $\beta_{\mathrm{m,c}}$ (respectively, $10^2$, $1$ and $10^{-2}$) and the solid and dashed (vertical) lines join models with the same kind of $\chi_{\mathrm{m}}$ distribution.
 Moreover, the data points located in the top part of each plot represent the models with $l_0 = l_{0,3}$ while those at the bottom part correspond to the models with $l_0 = l_{0,2}$.
-The relative thickness of the disc shown in Fig.~\ref{h_r_chi_rmax} is evaluated at the location of the maximum rest-mass density of each model.
-As expected, the relative thickness at such maximum density is almost constant for weakly and mildly magnetised discs i.e.~if the magnetic field is not strong enough, and the contribution of the magnetic polarisation does not affect the disc.
-Dependence on the magnetic susceptibility can only be seen for strongly magnetised discs ($\beta_{\mathrm{m,c}} = 10^{-2}$).
+The relative thickness of the disk shown in Fig.~\ref{h_r_chi_rmax} is evaluated at the location of the maximum rest-mass density of each model.
+As expected, the relative thickness at such maximum density is almost constant for weakly and mildly magnetized disks i.e.~if the magnetic field is not strong enough, and the contribution of the magnetic polarization does not affect the disk.
+Dependence on the magnetic susceptibility can only be seen for strongly magnetized disks ($\beta_{\mathrm{m,c}} = 10^{-2}$).
 Moreover, as we already noticed in Figs.~\ref{density_2D_l02} and~\ref{density_2D_l03}, the models with $l_0 = l_{0,3}$ are consistently thicker than those with $l_0 = l_{0,2}$.
-It can also be seen that increasing the magnetisation of the disc yields thinner discs.
-Finally, the relative thickness of the disc slightly decreases for increasing values of the spin parameter and, as expected, it depends strongly on the value of the exponent $\alpha$: models with a constant value of the specific angular momentum are significantly thicker than those with $\alpha = 0.75$.
+It can also be seen that increasing the magnetization of the disk yields thinner disks.
+Finally, the relative thickness of the disk slightly decreases for increasing values of the spin parameter and, as expected, it depends strongly on the value of the exponent $\alpha$: models with a constant value of the specific angular momentum are significantly thicker than those with $\alpha = 0.75$.